hellmarbecker/blog/_posts/2023-01-12-building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 - generates a simulated clickstream event stream and sends it to Confluent Cloud
 - processes the raw clickstream data using managed [ksqlDB](https://ksqldb.io/) in Confluent Cloud
 - delivers the processed stream using Confluent Cloud
-- and ingests these JSON events, using a native connection, into Imply Polaris.
+- ingests these JSON events, using a native connection, into Imply Polaris
+- and visualizes the event data in a dashboard.

+All this, only with a few clicks and some SQL!

 But first, let's cover some of the basics.